Nivalyx/osu-wiki/wiki/Tournaments/SSSS/4/en.md

 2. Teams will be divided into two Swiss groups of ten teams each.
    - Group drawings will be done based on each team's average player ranks.
 3. During each week, teams will play two matches against opponents in their group as determined by the [Swiss algorithm](https://help.start.gg/en/articles/2679435-start-gg-s-swiss-algorithm-and-additional-swiss-info).
-4. Matches in the Swiss round will run until either team scores five points or total of eight maps have been played (whichever comes first) with **no tiebreakers**.
+4. Matches in the Swiss round will run until either team scores five points or total of eight beatmaps have been played (whichever comes first) with **no tiebreakers**.
    - When a match reaches the 4-4 score, it will be considered as a *draw*.
 5. Based on their match results, teams will be awarded points that go to their Swiss round standings as follows:
    - Winning a match: +1 point